Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: Simulation

 \subsubsection{Test-then-Pool}

-For the ``test-then-pool" approach described by \citet{vieleUseHistoricalControl2014}, a hypothesis test is conducted for a difference in the mean outcome of the trial controls and the mean outcome of the external controls.
-RCT and real-world data are combined if the null hypothesis is not rejected; if the null hypothesis is rejected, then the RCT data are analyzed without integration of RWD \citep{vieleUseHistoricalControl2014}.
+For the ``test-then-pool'' approach \citep{vieleUseHistoricalControl2014}, a hypothesis test is conducted for a difference in the mean outcome of the trial controls and the mean outcome of the external controls.
+RCT and external data are combined if the null hypothesis is not rejected; if the null hypothesis is rejected, then the RCT data are analyzed without integration of external data \citep{vieleUseHistoricalControl2014}.
 The original test-then-pool used an unadjusted estimator of the difference in mean outcome under treatment and control \citep{vieleUseHistoricalControl2014}.
-For the sake of comparison with other TMLE-based estimators, we include here both the method previously described, together with a minor extension that incorporates adjustment for baseline covariates for the sake of efficiency.
-For the unadjusted version, both the hypothesis test for including RWD and the treatment effect estimate are obtained using Welch's t-test with unequal variances.
-For the adjusted version, we first use CV-TMLE to estimate the ATE of S on Y among those with A=0 and decide to pool RCT and RWD if the $95\%$ confidence interval for this estimate includes zero.
+For the unadjusted version, the hypothesis test for including external data is obtained using Welch's t-test with unequal variances.
+For the sake of comparison with other TMLE-based estimators, we include an adjusted version that uses CV-TMLE to estimate the ATE of S on Y among those with A=0 and decides to pool RCT and RWD if the $95\%$ confidence interval for this estimate includes zero.
 We then obtain an estimate of the ATE of A on Y in the pooled or RCT-only sample, again using CV-TMLE.
-While the ``test-then-pool" approach has been criticized for inappropriately including biased data due to low power of the test \citep{liRevisitTestThen2020}, a byproduct of this limitation is that the estimator is able to achieve large power gains when unbiased external controls are available.
+While the ``test-then-pool'' approach has been criticized for inappropriately including biased data due to low power of the test \citep{liRevisitTestThen2020}, a byproduct of this limitation is that the estimator is able to achieve large power gains when unbiased external controls are available.
 It is thus an interesting comparator as a high-risk, high-reward strategy for data fusion.